How do I connect my self propel cable to the gear box on my Petrol Lawnmower

 Important Information

-If replacing the cable, ensure you order the correct replacement part for your specific mower model.
+- Always ensure you order the correct cable for your specific model

 Guiding Photos